BasicWolf/archived-kaylee/doc/tutorial/introduction.rst

    :width: 320
    :height: 320

-The green points are inside the circle, but on the picture there isn't that many of them.
-Imagine if have filled the square with millions or even a billion of points.
-The picture above becomes:
+The green points are those inside the circle, and the red ones are outside.
+Imagine filling the same square with millions or even billions of points.
+The picture becomes:

 .. image:: ../_static/monte-carlo2.png
    :align: center